Fabio-A-Sa/Y3S1-ProgFuncionalLogica/README.md

 ### Exercises
 Varied exercises of easy, medium and difficult level, about the subject taught in the present week.
 They complement the weekly work developed during the practical classes.

+### Workshop

+On December 10th, at the invitation of NIAEFEUP, I conducted a Prolog Workshop.
+The slides used are available in the [/Workshop](./Workshop/) directory and also online at: [https://slides.niaefeup.pt/prolog-workshop](https://slides.niaefeup.pt/prolog-workshop/#1)

 ### Project 1 - Algebric Manipulation of Polynoms with Haskell (Grade 18.7/20)

 - Polynoms normalize;